mozart-analytics/grails-docker/README.md

 This image was inspired by the [niaquinto/grails](https://registry.hub.docker.com/u/niaquinto/grails/) image available in the Docker Registry Hub.

 ## Technologies / Versions Used
-- Grails 2.4.3 (by default, other versions can be specified as well)
+- Grails 2.4.3 (by default, other versions can be specified)
 - Java JDK 7+
 - Tomcat 7+

 ## Running Using Defaults ##
-By default, the attached app (attached by using `-v`) will run using the grails `run-war` command which means that the app will run as if it was in a dedicated Tomcat instance in production mode (the environment can be specified using the `GRAILS_ENV` environment variable).
+By default, the attached app (attached by using `-v`) will run using the grails `run-war` command which means that the app will run as if it was in a dedicated Tomcat instance in **production** mode.

 Use the following command to run on default mode (remember to ALWAYS specify your app folder in the `-v` command):